• Skip to primary navigation

 One key benefit of the metal grinder is its durability, which allows it to handle tough meats without any issues.

-The metal grinder also tends to last longer than their plastic counterparts, ensuring that you get the most value for your money over time.
+The metal grinder also tends to last longer than their plastic counterparts, so that you get the most value for your money over time.

 Metal grinders are also generally easier to clean, making them a more convenient option for those who cook frequently.